DestroyedClone/RiskOfBulletstorm/README.md

 [unimplemented] Metronome: Gain a damage bonus for every enemy you kill, clears when you use a different skill.
 => \+2% damage bonus for each enemy killed, maxes at +150%(+50%).
 The bonus is reset if the player uses a different skill.

-#[Special Items]
-[White] Armor: Blocks one hit of damage, then get destroyed.
-=> TODO: Add health requirement

-[White] Blank: Press a key to activate, destroying all projectiles, stunning and knocking nearby enemies back.

 #[Equipment]
+##[Normal]
-[Standard] Bomb: Throws a bomb for 80% damage.
+Bomb: Throws a bomb for 100% damage.
+CD: 8

-[Standard] Proximity Mine: Drops a mine for 100% damage.
+Proximity Mine: Drops a mine for 100% damage.
+CD: 18

+Smoke Bomb: Cloak for 6 seconds.
+CD: 36

-[Standard] Ticket: Spawns a Clay Templar with +100% health and +50% damage.
+Ticket: Spawns a Clay Templar.
+CD: 120
-=> Scaling doesn't work

-[Lunar]
+[Unimplemented] Trusty Lockpicks: 50% chance to unlock chest.
+If it fails, the chest is destroyed.

+##[Lunar]
+[Unimplemented] Drill: Unlock a chest and summon a combat-shrine worth of enemies depending on the chest.
+	Normal: 1
+	Green: 2
+	Red: 4

 #[Curse]